How To Keep Fit This Winter

 - Plan your exercising training and workout sessions with a companion.
 It is more likely to keep you committed and help you in staying motivated.

-- Invest in some cozy winter accessories like headbands, jackets, and gloves which will keep you warm and protect you from the intensity of weather.
+- Invest in some cozy winter accessories like headbands, winter jackets, and gloves which will keep you warm and protect you from the intensity of weather.

 - Perform warm-up exercises at home before leaving for the gym so that your blood flow increases and your muscles get ready for more intense workouts.